 Cost & Registration: Free, but advance registration is required.
-Space is limited.
-To register for this program call the Cincinnati office at 1-800-272-3900 or click here for the January registration form.
+To register for this program call the Cincinnati office at 1-800-272-3900.
+Click here for registration form.

 This education program provides a general overview of needed knowledge and tools to build an understanding of Alzheimer’s disease and related dementias so that participants will know what to expect, what they should learn and what to do next.
 It will also provide participants with an understanding of the benefits of early detection and tools for seeking the right diagnostic tests, doctors and treatment options.